alphagov/govwifi-user-signup-api/README.md

 With each journey, we generate a unique username and password for GovWifi.
 These get stored and sent to the user.

-* SMS signup - Users text a phone number and get a set of credentials.
+- SMS signup - Users text a phone number and get a set of credentials.
-* SMS help routes - Users can also ask for help from the same phone number and are sent some guides based on their selected operating system.
+- SMS help routes - Users can also ask for help from the same phone number and are sent some guides based on their selected operating system.
-* Email signup - Users with a government domain email send a blank email to signup@wifi.service.gov.uk.
+- Email signup - Users with a government domain email send a blank email to signup@wifi.service.gov.uk.
-* Sponsor signup - Users with a government domain email address send through a list of email addresses and/or phone numbers to sponsor@wifi.service.gov.uk.
+- Sponsor signup - Users with a government domain email address send through a list of email addresses and/or phone numbers to sponsor@wifi.service.gov.uk.

 ### Sinatra routes

-* `GET /healthcheck` - AWS ELB target group health checking
+- `GET /healthcheck` - AWS ELB target group health checking
-* `POST /user-signup/email-notification` - AWS SES incoming email notifications
+- `POST /user-signup/email-notification` - AWS SES incoming email notifications
-* `POST /user-signup/sms-notification` - Firetext incoming SMS notifications
+- `POST /user-signup/sms-notification/notify` - Notify incoming SMS notifications

 ## Performance Platform

 This application sends statistics to the [Performance Platform][performance-platform] for volumetrics and completion rates via a Rake task.
 This Rake task is triggered by an ECS scheduled task.

 ### Send statistics manually